The First Step to Solving Problems is to Stop Routing Them in the Most Obvious Direction

 “My Challenges Look Different”

 WYBP™ was built from our vantage point as fractional CMOs, and 48 cards can’t capture every challenge across every function.
-That said, the facilitation game was designed to work at a different altitude.
-“Building a leadership team” can cut across all six WYBP categories, while “increasing cash flow” is a revenue and performance issue.
-“Creating SOPs” is about performance at scale.
+That said, the facilitation game was designed to operate at a different altitude.
+“Building a leadership team” can cut across all six WYBP categories.
+“Increasing cash flow” spans revenue and performance.
+“Creating SOPs” is about scaling with clarity and alignment.

-The distinction matters because when you name the symptom, you assign it to a department.
-When you name the strategic problem, you open the conversation to everyone who can help solve it.
+The distinction matters.
+When you name the symptom, you assign it to a department.
+When you name the underlying strategic issue, you open the conversation to everyone who can contribute to the solution.

 Where Strategic Marketing Meets the Rest of the Business